IN BRIEF

 1. Define the investible universe

-Second, we expand our investible universe beyond the benchmark, introducing the opportunity to invest in use-of-proceeds bonds from below-investment grade issuers.
+• Second, we expand our investible universe beyond the benchmark, introducing the opportunity to invest in use-of-proceeds bonds from below-investment grade issuers.
 One of the reasons for taking this approach is that we want to be able to extend credit to those issuers who are actively contributing to the transition to a more sustainable economy, but who might not have an investment-grade credit rating.
-Also, we believe that being able to invest to a limited degree in high yield can provide another lever to generate excess returns over the benchmark, and ultimately help to mitigate the “greenium” that can be experienced when investing in green, social and sustainability bonds.
+Also, we believe that being able to invest to a limited degree in high yield can provide another lever to generate excess returns over the benchmark when market conditions warrant.

 2. Take a firm and forward-looking approach to exclusions